anryko/docker-influxdb/README.md

 ## What is Grafana?

 Grafana is a metrics dashboard which plugs into solutions such as Graphite, InfluxDB, and OpenTSDB.
 You would use Grafana to visualize the various metrics data you are pushing into InfluxDB.
 In our case the type of metrics we're preparing for are system metrics we hope to gather using [collectd](http://www.collectd.org/).

+## Installing Docker

+First you need to [install Docker on your OS](https://docs.docker.com/installation/#installation) and pull the Ubuntu image:

+    docker pull ubuntu

 ## The Dockerfile